 3. Stainless Steel Dog Bowl

-Extremely robust, easy to clean, easy to stack if you have multiple dogs and inexpensive the stainless steel dog bowl is another very popular choice.
-Probably the biggest disadvantage of this type of bowl is that they can be noisy if they scrape along the floor if your dog’s collar or ID tag hits against them.
-If you have a nervous dog this can sometimes make them wary of the bowl.
+Extremely robust, easy to clean and dishwasher safe, easy to stack if you have multiple dogs and inexpensive the stainless steel dog bowl is another very popular choice.
+Probably the biggest disadvantage of stainless steel bowls is that the stainless steel bowls can be noisy if the stainless steel bowls scrape along the floor if your dog’s collar or ID tag hits against them.
+If you have a nervous dog this can sometimes make them wary of stainless steel bowls.
 Some dogs can also be unsure of the reflective surface if it is not a matt finish.
 Fair enough, who wants to see their own face whilst they are trying to eat!

-Buying a non-slip mat or a bowl with a rubber base can help solve the issue of the bowl moving around too much.
+Buying a non-slip mat or a stainless steel bowl with a rubber base can help solve the issue of the dog bowl moving around too much.

-If your dog likes to chew on their bowl, whilst this one is pretty chew proof, it could cause damage to your dog’s teeth if they are persistent enough to keep trying so supervision around the bowl would be required or perhaps considering another option.
+If your dog likes to chew on their dog bowl, whilst stainless steel bowls are pretty chew proof, it could cause damage to your dog’s teeth if they are persistent enough to keep trying so supervision around the bowl would be required or perhaps considering another option.

 If you want to save your pennies but want to help your large breed dog eat in a more comfortable position you could always use a stool or sturdy book or the likes that are already around the home.
 Just make sure that it sits at a comfortable height for your dog.